Don Cravins Jr.: Military service

+Current

+Currently, Cravins serves as the Head of Government Affairs and Outreach for Williams, a Fortune 500 energy company headquartered in Tulsa, Oklahoma, with operations across the natural gas value chain spanning the United States.

 Memberships and honors

-Cravins served on the board of the Energy Foundation and also served on the advisory board of Poder Latinx.
+In 2024, Cravins was named to the inaugural class of the ForbesBLK 50 spotlighting some of the most successful Black Americans as well as pioneering entrepreneurs, activists and innovators.
+It also honored individuals in the financial sector and clean energy, as well as top executives ranging from the CEO of a nuclear energy company to celebrities winning in business.
+Cravins has also served on the board of the Energy Foundation and on the advisory board of Poder Latinx.
 He is a life member of Alpha Phi Alpha fraternity, a life member of The Rocks, Inc., a member of the Greater Washington Urban League Guild and the 100 Black Men of Prince George's County.
+In 2006, Cravins was selected to serve as King Toussaint L'Ouverture, XLVIII by the Lafayette Mardi Gras Festival, Inc. in Lafayette, Louisiana.
 His honors include being named 2020 Advocate of the year by the National Bar Association, being inducted into the Southern University Law School Hall of Fame in 2018 and being named a distinguished alumnus of Louisiana State University in 2015.

 Personal life

 Cravins and his wife, Yvette Puckett Cravins, have three children and reside in Maryland.
+He is Catholic.